AssembleProgramming/AssembleScript/README.md

   In AssembleScript, the false value is symbolized by `HYDRA`, representing falsehood or negation.

-- `wakandaFor` loop (For Loop): Wakanda, a technologically advanced nation in the Marvel universe, embraces progress and innovation.
-The for loop in AssembleScript is aptly named `wakandaFor`, signifying an iteration and advancement.
+- `wakandaForEach` loop (ForEach Loop): Wakanda, a technologically advanced nation in the Marvel universe, embraces progress and innovation.
+The for loop in AssembleScript is aptly named `wakandaForEach`, signifying an iteration and advancement.

 - `fightUntil` loop (While Loop): Marvel superheroes engage in relentless